 January 28, 1978: Apple Computer occupies its first custom-built office, giving the company a bespoke business center to house its growing operations.

-A full 15 years before One Infinite Loop, and almost 40 before Apple Park’s stunning “spaceship” will land, 10260 Bandley Drive — aka “Bandley 1” — becomes the first purpose-built, permanent headquarters for the newly founded company.
+A full 15 years before One Infinite Loop, and almost 40 before Apple Park’s stunning “spaceship” landed, 10260 Bandley Drive — aka “Bandley 1” — becomes the first purpose-built, permanent headquarters for the newly founded company.

 According to Silicon Valley folklore, Apple’s first headquarters sprang up in Steve Jobs’ parents garage.
 However, Apple co-founder Steve Wozniak says very little work actually occurred at that legendary location.